 And go ’round and ’round and ’round

-In the circle game
+In the circle game (Joni Mitchell)

-I hate vacuous statements like, “When the going gets tough, the tough gets going”, which I first read in a Batman comic book in Primary school days.
+I hate vacuous statements like, “When the going gets tough, the tough gets going”, which I first read in a Batman comic book in primary school days.
 Doubtless Batman is a tough guy, but what about individuals like me who don’t have steel ball-bearings pasted on our abdomens?

 Jackie told me later that “go fuck yourself” was the way to answer white men who didn’t know their station in life.
 Unfortunately, even today, many Singapore girls saturated in Western culture, still consider the white man divine.
 They live in the hope of being screwed by an ang moh and migrating with him to some frozen ghetto in New York or Chicago.

 Vanity of vanities, saith the preacher; all is vanity.
 And moreover, because the preacher was wise, he still taught the people knowledge; yea, he gave good heed, and sought out, and set in order many proverbs.
-(Ecclesiastes 12:8, 9)
+(Ecclesiastes 12:8, 9).

 And here is another even more shocking insight from the preacher:

 I returned, and saw under the sun, that the race is not to the swift, nor the battle to the strong, neither yet bread to the wise, nor yet riches to men of understanding, nor yet favour to men of skill; but time and chance happeneth to them all.
 (Ecclesiastes 9:11).